rajannpatel/ubuntupbx/README.md

 <img alt="Cloud" width="50" src="./images/icons8-upload-to-cloud-100.png" />

 ### STEP 3
-#### use gcloud CLI to provision a free Ubuntu VM with cloud-init, and configure the firewall
+#### Use gcloud CLI to provision a free Ubuntu VM with cloud-init, and configure the firewall

-These steps are performed in your cloud-deployment workspace:
+These steps are performed in your cloud-deployment workspace.

 1. List the projects in the Google Cloud account: